dgaydukov/cert-aws/files/sa.md

 * it's easy to update db software
 * it simplifies replication

+if you want to import data you have to
+* dump data to you local machine
+* copy dump to some ec2 in same vpc
+* pump data into rds from ec2

 There are 2 ways to backup
 * automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days)
 * db snapshot - taken by user
+You can recover snapshot on the moment taken or by point-in-time (cause rds keeps db change logs)

 multi-AZ (failover):
 * primary - you main db that performs read/write
 * standby - replica db that has most recent updates from primary.
 You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
 Replication is synchronous.
+Since Aurora stores data across 3 AZ, if master is failed, it would automatically recreated in another AZ, so for aurora you don't need to set up stand-by replica.

 Read replica (replica db only for reading):
 Use it if you want to write to master and read from replica.
 Read Replica implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication